d3x0r/STFRPhysics/SpinProbabilities.md

 https://en.wikipedia.org/wiki/Quantum_entanglement#History 'He also showed that the correlation varied only upon (as cosine square of) the angle between the polarizer settings[11] and decreased exponentially with time lag between emitted photons.'  (but that means that it evolves over time, and without detection at a similar time the alignments of the results diminishes...)

+this is `cos( pi/2 * x ) ^2`.
+The lines at 0.25 are 25 degrees, and 90 degrees is +/-1.
+0 is 0 degrees of separation for the detectors; 1 is 90 degrees of separation, with 0% chance of correlation....

+This doesn't show a 50% chance of correlation though...

 ![Cos Detectors](cos-detectors.png)

+(this squares the square again... such that in this curve, 60 degrees is 50% correlation, but then the 22.5 degree parts fail...

 ![combining the products](sin_squared_detectors.png)